tkrivachy/neural-network-for-nonlocality-in-networks/README.md

 * `figs_distributions`: Contains the target distributions (red dots) and the learned distributions (green squares), for each of the 10 target distributions.
 * `saved_models`: Contains final models for each of the 10 target distribution examined.
 * `saved_results`: Contains final distances for each of the 10 target distributions.

+## Future updates
+The core functionality of the algorithm can be found in the current sample codes.
+However, planned updates are:
+* Adding a function to plot the learned strategies. (flags)
+* Adding a script to fit curves to the distance data, in order to be able to extract $v^*$ and $\theta^*$ easily.